jdillonh/Manipulative-DNS-Proxy/README.md

 If the response comes in with a "No Such Name" response (DNS rcode == 3), then a phony DNS packet is created that redirects the user to the IP Address provided as the first argument to the script.

+The lines in handleUDP that build the DNS packet are a bit confusing, this diagram of a DNS packet layout helps.
 ![Helpful Image](dns-packet-header.jpg)